Creating digital maps and sharing them across organizations is easier today than ever before.

 For example, a network developer may want to create a fiber map that depicts all buildings and residences in an urban area so that he or she could plan potential new cable routes.
 Or, the developer may want to see all roadside electrical boxes and streets in case a cable goes down and requires repair without causing significant disruption to local infrastructure.

 Troubleshooting is also much easier with GIS platforms as network operators can diagnose connectivity issues using powerful computer-based tools.
-They can use OTDR readings to identify where breaks may be occuring along existing cable routes.
+They can use OTDR readings to identify where breaks may be occurring along existing cable routes.
 Operators can create easy-to-read reports and send them to technicians in the field for repair work.
 Making updates to physical networks can also be recorded in an organized fashion.
 Technicians and operators simply need to log into their fiber maps to input relevant geographic data, which will automatically populate in mapping layers.

 Fiber maps go far beyond serving only as visual representations and allow fiber network management teams to tie all digital elements to real, meaningful data.
 Operators can run complex queries on their data and use the insights to drive investment decision-making.